When it comes to designing your kitchen, layout is one of the most important decisions you will make.

-This method is based on the idea that the 3 main work areas of a kitchen – refrigerator, sink, oven/stove – form a triangle if an imaginary line were drawn from the center of each area to the next.
+This method is based on the idea that the 3 main work areas of a kitchen – refrigerator, sink, oven/stove – should form a triangle if an imaginary line were drawn from the centre of each area to the next.

 For this method to be most effective, each side of the triangle should be between 4 ft and 9 ft long.
 The total perimeter of the triangle should be no less than 13 ft and no more than 26 ft.
 This will create a smooth rotational movement between tasks in the kitchen without requiring you to walk too far between each workstation.